webcamp48/ecommerceMERN/README.md

 <h2>Features</h2>

-Implemented authentication using JWT.
+1) Implemented authentication using JWT. <br>
-Created roles for users (admin and customer)
+2) Created roles for users (admin and customer)

 <h2>Database Models </h2>

-User: name, email, password, role, createdAt <br>
+1) User: name, email, password, role, createdAt <br>
-Product: name, description, price, category, stock, createdAt  <br>
+2) Product: name, description, price, category, stock, createdAt  <br>

 <h2> API Endpoints</h2>

-User Registration and Login: Users can register and log in. <br>
+1) User Registration and Login: Users can register and log in. <br>
-CRUD Operations for Products (Admin only): Admins can create, read, update, and delete products. <br>
+2) CRUD Operations for Products (Admin only): Admins can create, read, update, and delete products. <br>
-Add Product to Cart: Users can add products to their cart in Database. <br>
+3) Add Product to Cart: Users can add products to their cart in Database. <br>
-Remove Product from Cart: Users can remove products from their cart. <br>
+4) Remove Product from Cart: Users can remove products from their cart. <br>
-For Product API : Collection Product,Category Select API, Related Product And Popular Product API. <br>
+5) For Product API : Collection Product,Category Select API, Related Product And Popular Product API. <br>